Katrina Kendall: Education and Research

 Katrina holds a first class honours master's degree (MChem Hons) from the University of Edinburgh specializing in Environmental and Sustainable Chemistry.
 During her degree she carried out research on green chemistry for hydrogen storage at EPFL in Switzerland.
 The said research earned her a First Class grade.
 Her research group was featured in L’Illustre Magazine, article titled The Future Starts Here.

 Katrina embarked on a career in consulting and business development within financial services, technology and sustainability.
 She travelled with her career to London, Paris, Philippines, Geneva, Singapore and Hong Kong.

 Katrina currently is pursuing a PhD at the University of Oxford in nature-based solutions for climate change, biodiversity loss and other Sustainable Development Goals.

 Miss Earth England 2015

 Katrina joined the Miss Earth England 2015 pageant where she represented Southwest London.
-The pageant took place on 29 August 2015 at the Burlington Hotel in Birmingham.
-She was declared as the England's winner for 2015.
+The pageant took place in Birmingham on 29 August 2015.
+She was declared winner.

 Aside from winning the main title, Katrina also got the Best Online Profile and became part of the top 5 Eco Interview segment.

-Miss Earth 2015

-Winning Miss Earth England for 2015, Katrina is England's representative to be Miss Earth 2015 and would try to succeed Jamie Herrell as the next Miss Earth.

-Environmental Ambassador

-Katrina was chosen to be the ambassador for a multitude of environmental causes ranging from biodiversity conservation, to ocean protection, to cultural heritage preservation.

-She has been asked to join the international Climate Justice campaign by Greenpeace, and invited to be a panellist speaker at the IUCN World Conservation Congress 2016 in Hawai'i.

-She currently holds ambassadress positions for Oceana Philippines, the Mt.
-Kitanglad Range Natural Park (ASEAN Heritage Park) and Mt.
-Kalatungan Range Natural Park (both Parks are in Bukidnon).

-In 2016 the British Council selected her to be an 'Active Citizen Leader for Social Impact'.